Vectorredz/cs32-mp1/DETAILS.md

 #### Function: `TEST_internal(list) -> bool`
 This is used by the Unit Tester to check if any internal testing was successful.
 The implementer of the list can put any test within this function, as long as it returns either `true` or `false` to determine if the test was successful or not.\
 For example, the Sequence of Trees implementation tests for the required sequence of k's for each tree to be a concatenation of strictly increasing, and then strictly decreasing types.
-It will return `false` if it fails to satisfy this test.
+It will return `false` if it fails to satisfy this test at any point.

 </details>